Bhupatindra Malla: Biska Jatra

 Bisket Jatra, known locally as Biskā Jātrā (Nepal bhasa:𑐧𑐶𑐳𑑂𑐎𑐵𑑅 𑐖𑐵𑐟𑑂𑐬𑐵) is the main festival of the people of Bhaktapur which involves the erection of a long pole and tug of war of two chariots carrying Bhairava and his consort.
 This annual festival which is also celebrated in smaller towns near Bhaktapur was celebrated since the time of the Licchavis and was improvised during the reign of Queen Gangā Dévi (colloquially Gangā Māhārāni) and her grandson Jagajyoti Malla.

 For the construction of the Nyatapola Temple, many people's homes were demolished and lands were seized to provide space for the large temple.
 As a result, the Tamārhi square which houses the Nyatapola became a large area.
 So, in order to compensate for it, the chariot of Bhairava was enlarged significantly.
 Along with that, Bhupatindra Malla is also credited for making this festival more systematic and it was from his reign that this festival began to be celebrated for eight nights and nine days.
 Hence is festival is also referred as Chyāchā Gunhuyā Jātrā, meaning a festival with eight nights and nine days.

 Literary works

 Like most Malla Kings, Bhupatindra Malla was keen in literature as well.
 The Mallas mostly wrote in Nepal Bhasa and Maithili mixed with Sanskrit.
 Bhupatindrara Malla was a great contributor of Maithili lyrics and Nepal Bhasa plays.

+In total, he is known to have composed 31 plays, 26 of which were composed in the Maithili language.